yuxia-as/PHP/README.md

 # PHP
-This is an rental application developed with PHP OOP.
-It’s still in process and will be updated later.
-Please see the introduction.mp4 for details.
+This is an rental application developed with PHP OOP programming.
+MySQL database is integrated into this back end developing.